-Post Office renamed after hero in Virginia Beach mass shooting
+Post office renamed after hero in Virginia Beach mass shooting

-VIRGINIA BEACH, Va. – Ryan Keith Cox will now be the namesake for a Post Office.
+VIRGINIA BEACH, Va. - Ryan Keith Cox will now be the namesake for a post office.

 On Friday morning, the office near the municipal center was renamed after Cox in a ceremony involving local elected officials and Cox's family.